traceloop/openllmetry/README.md

 - [GitHub Discussions](https://github.com/traceloop/openllmetry/discussions) (For help with building and deeper conversations about features)
 - [GitHub Issues](https://github.com/traceloop/openllmetry/issues) (For any bugs and errors you encounter using OpenLLMetry)
 - [Twitter](https://twitter.com/traceloopdev) (Get news fast)

+## 🙏 Special Thanks
+To @patrickdebois, who [suggested the great name](https://x.com/patrickdebois/status/1695518950715473991?s=46&t=zn2SOuJcSVq-Pe2Ysevzkg) we're now using for this repo!